bitcoin-sv/arc/doc/errors.md

 ErrStatusConflict: Transaction is invalid because the network has already seen a tx which spends the same utxo.

 # 467
-ErrStatusMinedAncestorsNotFound: invalid BEEF, cannot fined mined ancestor of the transaction.
+ErrStatusMinedAncestorsNotFound: invalid BEEF, cannot find mined ancestor of the transaction.

 # 468
 ErrStatusCalculatingMerkleRoots: invalid BEEF, cannot calculate Merke Roots.